aidenzhou8/AdaptGNS/README.md

 # AdaptGNS: Adaptive Interaction Graphs for Particle Simulation

 Code release for *Adaptive Interaction Graphs for Particle Simulation*.
-See `CPSC_4830_Paper.pdf` for the project report.

 A standard GNS ([Sanchez-Gonzalez et al., 2020](https://arxiv.org/abs/2002.09405)) is augmented with a per-particle variance head trained jointly under a